-We believe our mission applies across our portfolio - not just to our grantmaking - and that we are responsible for the social and environmental impacts of all of our investments.
+AJL Foundation believes our mission applies across our portfolio - not just to our grantmaking - and we hold positive social impact and financial return as equally-weighted objectives within our portfolio.

 To invest in the people, programs and movements that benefit Colorado's youth and families.